AstarNetwork/astar-docs/docs/xcm/integration/add-to-portal.md

 sidebar_position: 5
 ---

-# Add assets into Astar Portal
+# Add assets to Astar Portal

-Once a channel is opened between parachains and assets have been registered, developers can create a PR to [our portal](https://github.com/AstarNetwork/astar-apps) for adding assets to our portal.
-Here’s what you need to know about the integration of the XCM assets into our portal.
+Once a channel is opened between parachains and assets have been registered, developers can create a PR on [Astar Portal](https://github.com/AstarNetwork/astar-apps) Github, to have their assets added.
+Here’s what you need to know about the integration of the XCM assets into Astar Portal.

-## Define the parachains information
+## Define the parachain information

-1. Add the `Chain name` at the [Chain](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L2) enum.
+1. Add the `Chain name` for the [Chain](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L2) enum.
-2. Add the `parachain id` at the [parachainIds](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L17) enum.
+2. Add the `parachain id` for the [parachainIds](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L17) enum.
-3. Add the `chain metadata` at the [xcmChainObj](https://github.com/AstarNetwork/astar-apps/blob/main/src/modules/xcm/index.ts#L48) object variable.
+3. Add the `chain metadata` for the [xcmChainObj](https://github.com/AstarNetwork/astar-apps/blob/main/src/modules/xcm/index.ts#L48) object variable.

    e.g.